Supply Chain Infrastructure

 NRF Advocates for Improved Supply Chain Infrastructure

-With background as a former deputy secretary of transportation, deputy administrator of the U.S. Maritime Administration and chairwoman of the Federal Maritime Commission, NRF welcomed Chao as “perfectly suited” to head the Transportation Department.
+With her background as a former deputy secretary of transportation, deputy administrator of the U.S. Maritime Administration and chairwoman of the Federal Maritime Commission, NRF welcomed Chao as “perfectly suited” to head the Transportation Department.
 NRF urged her to “address ongoing issues of infrastructure funding while ensuring that our transportation systems are truly state-of-the-art and able to handle expected increases in freight flows.”

 - Policy Agenda